 It doesn’t have to be complicated either!
 MailChimp is a great service you can use for FREE today.
 Over time you can build up more targetted email campaigns and maybe even downloadable e-books.

 Also, I have found MonsterInsights and Yoast SEO to be the absolute best FREE plugins to help optimize my website with SEO.
 With MonsterInsights/Google Analytics I am able to keep track of my main blog metrics in WordPress and see what terms people are searching when they come to my website.
-With Yoast, I am able to select keywords to focus on, create blog descriptions that show up on search, and optimize my content for SEO.
+With Yoast, I am able to select keywords to focus on, create blog descriptions that show up on a search, and optimize my content for SEO.
 Honestly, SEO is still a beast I am learning, but using these tools is a great place to start.

 3: Find Recipe Sharing Sites that Work & Submit Regularly